Kindly Myers Flaunts Underboob In Sizzling New Instagram Upload

 Kindly Myers took to Instagram to share a sizzling new shot that showed significant underboob.
 The photo was added to her feed about an hour ago, and Kindly’s 1.9 million fans have gone wild for it already.

 The photo captured the model posed outside against a truck.
 Kindly didn’t reveal her exact location but instead directed her followers to OnlyFans.com.
 The picture cut off at her thigh, but she gave fans a teasing glimpse of her curvy figure.
 She made sure to credit the man behind the lens, Nashville-based photographer Stephen Dillon, in her caption while also tagging FHM Australia Magazine.
-Kindly ran one hand through her long locks and placed the other on her chest for the smoking hot photo.
+Kindly ran one hand through her long locks and placed the other on her chest for the smoking-hot photo.

 She opted for minimal clothing, which included a peach sweater on her upper half.
 The top boasted long sleeves, and the neckline draped across the chest and down one shoulder in a teasing manner.
 The piece was cropped and Kindly playfully tugged at its fabric to pull it up even further, exposing ample underboob for the camera.
-The scandalous cut also allowed for her abs to be seen in their entirety.
+The scandalous cut also allowed her abs to be seen in their entirety.

 The bottoms were just as sexy and did just as much showing as they did covering.
 The tiny jean shorts boasted a dangerously high cut design that flaunted her muscular thighs.
 The waistband sat high on her hips, but the front dipped down low, accentuating her tiny waist and trim midsection.
 She added a silver piercing to her navel, which attracted even more attention to her defined abs.

 The model added a few additional accessories to her revealing look, including a silver necklace and stud earrings.
 Kindly gathered her long, blond tresses behind her head while the rest of her locks spilled messily down her back.
-She appeared to add some minor glam to highlight her beautiful features.
+She appeared to add some minor glam to emphasize her beautiful features.
 The application appeared to include eyeliner, mascara, and a small amount of blush and highlighter.
 It also seemed as if she wore a light pink hue on her lips.

 The photo has already earned a lot of attention from fans with over 5,000 likes and 129 comments in a little over an hour.
-Some of her fans applauded her figure while others commented with emoji.
+Some fans applauded her figure while others commented with emoji.

 “Good morning I must say that you’re a very beautiful young lady and I hope you have an amazing day,” one fan commented with a series of red hearts.